raboof/akka-blocking-dispatcher/src/main/paradox/index.md

 bad to use blocking code inside an actor.
 In this video we will see:<br>
  * why blocking is dangerous<br>
- * how you can use a custom dispatcher if you must block<br>
+ * how you can use a custom dispatcher if you must block]

 @@@